Apia Entry Requirements

 Currency

-There are no restrictions on bringing currency into Samoa, but amounts exceeding the threshold must be declared on arrival.
-Failure to declare can result in confiscation and penalties.
+Must declare amounts exceeding threshold on arrival and departure.
+Failure to declare can result in seizure and penalties.

 Gifts/Goods